shuyueL/FFNet/README.md

 python nn_test.py
 ```
 ### Training
 If you want to train the model on your own data, you can find the script for training in nn_train.py.
+For more details, please refer to our paper.